redis/redis-doc/topics/streams-intro.md

    2) (empty list or set)
 ```

-Don't worry if you yet don't know how **XACK** works, the concept is just that processed messages are no longer part of the history that we can access.
+Don't worry if you yet don't know how **XACK** works, the idea is just that processed messages are no longer part of the history that we can access.

-Now it's the turn of Bob to read something:
+Now it's Bob's turn to read something:

 ```
 > XREADGROUP GROUP mygroup Bob COUNT 2 STREAMS mystream >